Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 Changes

-- Added Max Warp Speed display field to the warp engine PAW.
-It is available both in flight and in the editor.
+NOTE: Be sure to delete your Module Manager cache before applying this update.
-- Added Effective Warp Capacity field to the warp engine PAW.
-It is available in the editor.
+NOTE: After this update, be sure to scout new asteroids for Graviolium; existing asteroids might not have any.
-- Added new FTL Check field to the warp engine PAW.
-It is available both in flight and in the editor.
-It will let you know if the warp engine lacks sufficient effective warp capacity to achieve FTL.
+- Adjusted Module Manager patches for adding Graviolium to asteroids and comets; in some circumstances the patches wouldn't be applied.
-- Removed vessel size restriction on jumpgates; the stock vessel size calculations are too inaccurate.
+- Added new Asteroid & Comet Scanner to the stock surface scanner.
+This new UI will let you know what resources the asteroid or comet has.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.